jxbz/modula/_sources/index.rst.txt

 Purpose of the docs
 ^^^^^^^^^^^^^^^^^^^^

 We wrote these docs with the intention of explaining both scaling theory and the design of Modula in clear and simple terms.
-We hope that this will turbo charge deep learning optimization research.
+We hope that this could help speed up deep learning optimization research.

 If something is unclear, first check `the FAQ <faq>`_, but then consider starting a `GitHub issue <https://github.com/jxbz/modula/issues>`_, making a `pull request <https://github.com/jxbz/modula/pulls>`_ or reaching out to us by email.
 Then we can improve the docs for everyone.